 Yes, the desert is crimson because it's covered in blood.
 That's the first (maybe even the most important?) thing you need to know about Crimson Desert, a new open world action game from the makers of Black Desert Online.
 The official site calls it "a saga written in blood," and that blood is, obviously, all over the sand.

 So: What else is there to know about Crimson Desert?
-It debuted at The Game Awards with a five minute gameplay trailer, although it wasn’t exactly five minutes of uninterrupted footage.
+It debuted at The Game Awards in 2020 with a five minute gameplay trailer, although it wasn’t exactly five minutes of uninterrupted footage.
 Instead, it was one long highlight reel, showing off different locations, characters, combat styles, and sliced of story.